EpiCoronaHack/Hackathon2020/README.md

 ## Key terminology

-R0, the basic reproduction number: the mean number of new infections a case infects in a fully susceptible population
+**R0**, the basic reproduction number: the mean number of new infections a case infects in a fully susceptible population

-Incubation period: the time between exposure and symptoms
+**Incubation period**: the time between exposure and symptoms

-Serial interval: the time elapsed between symptoms in the infector and in their infectee
+**Serial interval**: the time elapsed between symptoms in the infector and in their infectee

-Generation time: the time between the infector getting infected and infecting their infectee
+**Generation time**: the time between the infector getting infected and infecting their infectee

 ## Background reading